msa-em/nanocartography/05_discussion.md

 important, although often overlooked, is the crystallographic relationship of crystals to these interfaces.
-This is often relegated to more automatic detection/analysis approached such as EBSD in SEM because of its ease of use (Wilkinson and Britton, 2012, Alam et al., 1954, Venables and Harland, 1973, Harland et al., 1981).
+This is often relegated to more automatic detection/analysis approached such as EBSD in SEM because of its ease of use {cite:p}`wilkinson2012strains, alam1954high, venables1973electron, harland1981accurate`.
 Unfortunately, the deeper understanding of these programs more so than the general meaning of inverse pole figures (IPFs) is taken for granted.
 Having a manner by which to orient interfaces and then quickly relate their orientation to adjacent crystallographic objects provides for more thorough analysis opportunities during a session.
-Newer technologies such as precession electron diffraction and 4-D STEM ((Ophus, 2019, Ghamarian et al., 2014)) will speed up these analyses, but similar to EBSD, they lack the ability to take into account the physical description of surrounding non-crystalline objects such as grain boundaries.
+Newer technologies such as precession electron diffraction and 4-D STEM {cite:p}`ophus2019four, ghamarian2014development` will speed up these analyses, but similar to EBSD, they lack the ability to take into account the physical description of surrounding non-crystalline objects such as grain boundaries.